rweigel/stats/syllabus.md

 In the following references, the terms "Bayesian Intervals", "Bayesian Confidence Intervals", and "Credible Intervals" are used to mean the same thing.

 * The primary reference is [Jaynes 1976]( https://bayes.wustl.edu/etj/articles/confidence.pdf).
 This is not an easy read as a first introduction.
 The following references provide a more introductory explanation: [Kruschke and Liddell 2018](https://link.springer.com/article/10.3758/s13423-016-1221-4); [VanderPlas 2014](https://arxiv.org/pdf/1411.5018.pdf).
 [A blog post by VanderPlas](http://jakevdp.github.io/blog/2014/06/12/frequentism-and-bayesianism-3-confidence-credibility/) goes over one of the examples in Jaynes.
-Read the comments to see the disagreements about the Frequentist and Bayesian approach.
+Read the comments to see the disagreements about the Frequentist and Bayesian approaches.
 * [Levy 2012](http://www.mit.edu/~rplevy/pmsl_textbook/chapters/pmsl_5.pdf) is also a good introduction.
 * Credible intervals are described by the authors of the [easystats](https://easystats.github.io/bayestestR/articles/credible_interval.html).
 * [testscience.org](https://testscience.org/characterize-system/test-evaluation-analyses/bayesian-credible-intervals/) has a brief example that compares confidence intervals with credible intervals.